 In this episode, I map out the 3 levels of music studio leadership.
+These are 3 different way you can grow your music teaching business.
+Each approach has its pros and cons.
 Each level defines a different business model as well as a different mindset.
-Each level requires different types of leadership; The solopreneur, the reluctant entrepreneur, the entrepreneur
+These levels are.

 LEVEL 1: The Solopreneur

 The solopreneur is a fancy way of saying, solo teacher.
 The solopreneur is limited by his availability.
 The solopreneur puts most of his energy into improving teaching skills and the lesson experience.
-Marketing is something the soloprenuer does when he needs more students.
-Since the soloprenuer has limited availability for teaching he has the luxury of charging a priming rate and being as niche as he wants; as long as there are enough people that want his offering.
+Marketing is something the solopreneur does when he needs more students.
+Since the solopreneur has limited availability for teaching he has the luxury of charging a premium rate and being as niche as he wants; as long as there are enough people that want his offering.

 LEVEL 2: The Reluctant Entrepreneur

 This is where things can get tricky.
-The solo instructor wants to grow her business so she rents out a studio and hires additional teaching staff.
-New expenses, new responsibilities and not enough time to keep up with the demands of teaching and management can become overwhelming.
+The solo instructor wants to scale her business so she rents out a studio space and hires additional teaching staff.
+New expenses, new responsibilities, and not enough time to keep up with the demands of teaching and management can become overwhelming.

-Typically a level 2 leader just wants to increase their revenue but feel resentful with all of the new demands of their business.
+Typically a Level 2 leader just wants to increase their revenue but feels resentful with all of the new demands of their business.
 They love to teach and often neglect the needs of their business.
 Marketing is something the level 2 leader knows is important but just doesn’t have the time to learn about or focus on.
+The Level 2 leader might even dread or resent the pressure to focus more on marketing.
 Hence the title reluctant entrepreneur

 LEVEL 3: The Entrepreneur

-When a studio owner can fully remove herself from teaching; she enters the realm of a level 3 studio.
+When a studio owner can fully remove herself from teaching; she enters the realm of a Level 3 studio.
 She is no longer identifies as a music teacher.
-She identifies as a visionary, a business leader, an entrepreneur.
+She identifies as a visionary, a business leader, and an entrepreneur.
+She understands that she needs to maintain a birds-eye view of her business.
 If she does teach, it’s because it’s a part of her growth strategy.